 Now for the aggregated members.
 The easiest thing to do is to declare both of these as fields first, that is:

 3. Use quick-fix to initialize unused fields

 Now, we can use apply a quick-fix to unused fields and initialize both of them from constructor parameters:

 After this, our class will look as follows:

 4. Generate delegating members for source objects.

 And now for the finishing touch – we want to generate delegating members for both bird and lizard.
-This is easy – we simply open the Generate menu (Alt+Insert) and choose Delegating Members:
+This is easy — we open the Generate menu Alt+Insert and choose Delegating Members: